JJJayyyy/AIM_TRUST/README.md

 AIM_trust is a traffic simulator for the study of innovative design of intersection control protocol.
 This program is based on the source code of [AIM4](http://www.cs.utexas.edu/~aim/).

-GUI simulator is included in the directory: /AIM_trust_simulator.
+-GUI simulator is included in the directory: /AIM_trust_simulator.

-Reinforcement learning agent is included in the directory: /Trust_PL_agent is our
+-Reinforcement learning agent is included in the directory: /Trust_PL_agent is our

 ## Running process